VALUES OF THE FOUNDATION

 Head of Economic, Social and Cultural Area: Juan Pujol

 Digital Media Department

 Director: Mikel Alonso

-Department of Research Projects and Analysis
+Department of Projects, Grants and Awards

 Director: Sara Bertrand